MilosIl/mines23/README.md

 # Personal portfolio

-Portfolio that showcase some of my work, that have MVP status
+Perosinal portfolio that showcase some of my work

-text to talk something about yourself in two sentaces
+Building website and web applications is one of the biggest joy that gives meaning to something

 Technologies used to build site: